sermant-io/Sermant/docs/user-guide/registry/spring-cloud-registry-migiration.md

   enableSpringRegister: true #Enabling the spring registration plugin
 ```

+If migration target is NACOS, see the [configuration items described](./document.md#Modify-the-plugin-configuration-file-on-demand), modify registration center type (registerType) as NACOS.

 ### Startup Service Center

 For details about the Service Center startup process, see the [official website](https://github.com/apache/servicecomb-service-center).